markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Hint

-Hints can be added via raw HTML in Markdown or via a Sphinx directive.
+A hint admonition can be added via raw HTML in Markdown or via a Sphinx directive.

 **Raw HTML**